-The new Airbnb pricing tips tool reminds me a runway model; Beautiful, easy to navigate and fun to play with but, dig a little deeper and you quickly realize there is no substance behind the stunning exterior.
+The new Airbnb pricing tips tool is beautiful, easy to navigate and fun to play with but, dig a little deeper and you quickly realize there is no substance behind the stunning exterior.

 Here are 5 reasons you could lose money using the Airbnb Pricing Tips

 1) Airbnb doesn’t properly reduce prices for short vacancy gaps

 2) Pricing suggestion is limited to three months in the future

 3) Since when are Sunday nights in higher demand than Saturdays?